matzhedman/pp4-workspace/README.md

 This is a booking system for a Recording Studio.
 It contains of four (4) pages, a register/login option and a calender.
-A Superuser is also created for full authority.
+A Superuser is also created for full access.

 ### Site Goals